edangomez/Comparison_DL_IRT_based_models_state_assessment_rolling_bearings/README.md

 We added a file main.py which allow to reproduce the main experiments of our paper and perform classification over an image of your choice.

 ### test
-In order to reproduce the experiments of our paper run the following command
+In order to reproduce the experiments of our paper run the following command:
 ```
 python main.py --mode test

 ```
 This will reproduce our best performance approach, a feature vector hybrid model with bicubic interpolated thermal matrix.
-However, the *--experiment* argument will allow you to reproduce other experiments from the paper.
+However, the ```--experiment``` argument will allow you to reproduce other experiments from the paper.
 Use as input to this argument the notation on the paper, e.g., to reproduce the 4 channel hybrid model with no resizing and zero padded thermal matrix use:

 ```
 python main.py --mode test --experiment 4-HynoRS-interpol